jitvarpatil/repo-clone-flutter/sample_app/README.md

 - XCode
 - Pod (CocoaPods) for iOS
 - An iOS device or emulator with iOS 12.0 or above.
+- **Ensure that you have configured the provisioning profile in Xcode to run the app on a physical device.**

 **Android**
 - Android Studio